divyat09/CS252_Assignmnent1/Asgn3/READme.md

 Start a new ionic project :<br />
-ionic start <project name> sidemenu
+ionic start 'project name' sidemenu

 cd into the project
 Replace the src and resources folders with the ones given in this repository <br />